 Mr Demski also mentioned that we need to remember that district heating is based on heating plants and combined heat and power plants, which must meet strict environmental requirements set by the EU law. - It is a very effective technology, dedicated mostly for urbanized areas.
 Therefore, we believe that covering heat needs should be done primarily through the use of district heating, wherever possible.
 This model ensures a high efficiency of raw material consumption, improves the living comfort of citizens and reduces the problem of near-ground emissions - he added. - It is worth mentioning that in Poland there is a well-developed district heating system: approximately 40% of households are connected to district heating networks – he pointed out.

 According to Mr Demski, the “Fit for 55 package” should properly reflect the role of heating systems – in particular district heating – in the fight against winter smog.
 We agree with the Commission that heating sector has a potential to actively participate in the EU climate goals, but appropriate transitional period must be ensured. – We expect that the timeline set in the requirements regarding efficient district heating presented in the Energy Efficiency Directive will also provide appropriate time to adjust investments plans.
-Due to the lengthy investment processes in the energy sector and the need to transform the system while maintaining reasonable and socially acceptable prices for heat from new sources, we would propose the introduction of a new definition of "efficient district heating system" from 2030 and the withdrawal of the eligibility condition for high-efficiency cogeneration.
+Due to the long duration of investment processes in the power sector and the need to transform the system while maintaining reasonable and socially accepted prices for heat from new sources, we would propose introducing a new definition of an “effective heating system” from 2030 and withdrawing the eligibility condition of high-efficiency cogeneration.
 Otherwise further development of heating systems might be very difficult and, as a consequence, the improvement of air quality will be seriously hindered - he said.

 Mr Demski pointed out that the Polish heating sector is facing enormous challenges, but a process of transition is already underway. - Members of the PKEE, including TAURON, are actively involved in the transformation of district heating systems.
 It is worth underlining that Poland has made enormous efforts to diversify sources of natural gas imports in recent years - he stressed. - - We are also interested in hydrogen, which will probably play an important role in the future.
 As an example of what TAURON does, I can mention the project called Hydrogen Poland.
 Its aim is to establish a consortium combining the scientific and industrial potential, whose competences can cover the whole hydrogen value chain.
 The green hydrogen will then be used mostly, but not exclusively, for bus fleets and will help to reduce the emissions in Polish cities - he mentioned.